-While compiling the list of dog breeds, I was amazed at how many breeds of dog there are, and I wanted to find out why.
+While compiling a list of dog breeds, I was amazed at how many breeds of dogs there are, and I wanted to find out why there are so many.

 Variations In Breeds

 There are over 300 types of dogs, and the evolution of dogs has allowed individuals to differ in color, coat type, body structure and size, and weight.
 By comparison, there are only about 30 species of cat.